 Students and faculty who work with x-ray equipment will be supplied with a personal radiation dosimeter.
-This badge must be worn at all times when in the clinical setting.
-Students who are not wearing their provided dosimeter will be asked to leave the clinic site and will not be allowed to return until they have their badge.
-Attendance policy will apply.
+This dosimeter must be worn at all times when in the clinical/lab setting.
+Students without a dosimeter are not permitted in the lab or at clinical.
+Students who miss lab/clinical due to a missing dosimeter will be subject to the attendance policy.
+Clinical students who are not wearing their provided dosimeter will be asked to leave the clinic site and will not be allowed to return until they have it.